 Effective as of January 1, 2023, we commenced reporting reflecting our new global operating model in which we reorganized our business into two global operating segments.
 Prior to January 1, 2023, discrete financial information was not provided to the chief operating decision maker on the basis of the new structure and the necessary system and reporting changes to effect the new structure were not in place.
-For further information see, note 13 of the notes to the consolidated financial statements (unaudited) included in this report.
+For further information see, note 13 included in this report.